extremecoder-rgb/Notify/README.md

-# MedRemind - Medicine Reminder App
+# Notify - Medicine Reminder App

-MedRemind is a cross-platform mobile application built with React Native and Expo.
+Notify is a cross-platform mobile application built with React Native and Expo.
 It helps users manage their medication schedules, receive timely reminders, track medication history, and monitor refills.
 The app is designed for ease of use, security, and reliability, making it an ideal companion for anyone who needs to take medications regularly.

 ---